Boom Lift Safety

 Safety Reminders

-- Inspect the lift and verify ground conditions.
+- Inspect the boom lift before use.

-- Maintain safe clearance from power lines.
+- Maintain clearance from power lines and overhead obstructions.

 Ask the Crew